jnozzi/cocoadev.com/markdown/HowToMakeButtonsOnTheFly.md

 Well yes, adding own button graphics will increase, but if you dont have to add more than one set per button styl/state it's a lot less than 2 x actual button with face...

-*Using General/NSSegmentedControl might be easier, just saying :)*
+*Using NSSegmentedControl might be easier, just saying :)*